Role types

 Each of these components is carefully crafted to ensure that the City is able to hire the individual that is the best fit for the job.

-Permanent Exempt
+Exempt Positions

-Temporary Exempt
+Permanent and Temporary Exempt Positions

 As needed